 - c.
 Requesting review of any substantive changes;

 - d.
 Responding as specified to any current and ongoing request(s) of the Commission;

 - e.
-Filing a Notice of Intention to Apply for continuation of accredited institutional membership as required by NASD procedures and protocols or by the Commission;
+Filing a Notice of Intention to Apply form for continuation of accredited institutional membership as required by NASD procedures and protocols or by the Commission; and

 - f.
 Responding as specified to any current and ongoing request(s) of the NASD staff regarding matters that fall within the responsibilities of staff.
 A request for postponement will not be considered unless the institution is current in all respects with its NASD obligations, as outlined above.

 - The NASD staff will review all required and requested documentation to ensure that the institution is current with all obligations.